 Here are 5 supporting facts about the bright future of NFC as a technology for digital money transfers:

 1. Consumer appeal.
 The allure of NFC technology is its simplicity.
-To complete a transaction in the NFC-based mobile payment system the user has to wave a smartphone over a POS terminal with NFC reader, or tap the phone against it.
+To complete a transaction in the NFC-based mobile payment system the user has to wave a smartphone over a POS terminal with an NFC reader or tap the phone against it.
 (The system would work only with mobile devices that have special NFC chips.)
-NFC gives consumers the option of using mobile devices to make easy, convenient and secure everyday payments.
+NFC gives consumers the option of using mobile devices to make easy, convenient, and secure everyday payments.

 4. Accelerating rollout of NFC-ready payment infrastructure.
 Berg Insight indicates that the market for NFC-ready POS terminals grew fiercely in 2011.
 The Swedish research firm also suggests that the global installed base of NFC-ready POS terminals will increase at a compound annual growth rate (CAGR) of 49.4 percent from 3.9 million units in 2011 to 43.4 million units in 2017.